tingyuansen/coding_essential_for_astronomers/README.md

 ## License & Usage

-This textbook is released under the **Creative Commons Attribution 4.0 International License (CC BY 4.0)**.

-You are free to:
-- **Share** — copy and redistribute the material in any medium or format
-- **Adapt** — remix, transform, and build upon the material for any purpose, even commercially

-Under the following terms:
-- **Attribution** — You must give appropriate credit, provide a link to the license, and indicate if changes were made.

-If you wish to use or adapt these lectures, please cite and refer to the original materials (see citation section below).
+This textbook is made available for educational purposes.
+If you wish to use these lectures in your teaching or research, please **cite and refer to the original materials** rather than creating derivative versions.
+This ensures students and readers can access the most up-to-date and authoritative content.

 ---